metaplex-foundation/docs/docs/architecture/basic_flow.md

 3. A Metadata program Derived account Address - Read more about PDAs here.
 This is a uninitialized address that the account will be stored at.
 We do this so we can deterministically find this address again in the future.
 4. The mint account public key

-Lets look at an in depth diagram of the CreateAccountMetadata program and what it does.
+Let's look at an in depth diagram of the CreateAccountMetadata program and what it does.

 ```mermaid
 sequenceDiagram